php-soap/ext-soap-engine/README.md

 #### Writing your own WSDL provider

 Didn't find the WSDL provider you needed?
 No worries!
 It is very easy to create your own WSDL provider.
-The only thing you'll need to do is implement the WsdlProviderInterface:
+The only thing you'll need to do is implement the `WsdlProvider` interface:

 ```php
 namespace Soap\ExtSoapEngine\Wsdl;